MyanmarAPI/parliament-parser/README.md

 ## Language notes

-The legislature docs use an unusual font / encoding.
-This does not currently fix the encoding to proper Unicode.
+The legislature PDFs are based on Unicode characters and Myanmar3 font, but have unusual errors with the order and placement of diacritics.
+Use my-diacritic-sort module to sort them.

 Myanmar numerals are converted to digits 0-9 for readability